It doesn’t take a degree in rocket science to recognize that happy marriages don’t just abruptly end.

 What to do when she pulls away?

-When she pulls away, give her space and she will come back.
+When she pulls away, give her space and she may come back.

 Sometimes, partners walk away from what should be a good thing.
 It’s vexing, it’s painful, but it happens.
 When it happens, it is vital for the partner on the receiving end of the bad news to be open to space while continuing to remain hopeful that reunion is possible.